 that are good for the planet, for the people and for the economy

-Each of these 12 themes is managed by a dedicated team, and focuses on selected market ready technological solutions that substantively contribute to less carbon and resource-intensive economies.
-With a clear intention to foster co-creation practices, all teams heavily invest in the buildup of international learning networks and dynamic communities of committed practitioners – as part of a process to develop strategy that delivers results and measurable impact at local, national, regional and global policy levels.
+Each of these 12 themes was managed by a dedicated team, and focused on selected market ready technological solutions that substantively contribute to less carbon and resource-intensive economies.
+With a clear intention to foster co-creation practices, all teams heavily invested in the buildup of international learning networks and dynamic communities of committed practitioners – as part of a process to develop a strategy that delivers results and measurable impact at local, national, regional and global policy levels.

 8 thematic clusters

 4 cross-cutting themes

 More than a conference series

 G-STIC aims to contribute to a systemic change

 G-STIC is focused on building knowledge bases and global expert networks to support the technological transitions that are needed for the implementation of the Paris Agreement and the 2030 Agenda for sustainable development.

 G-STIC will draw upon the best available knowledge and real-life expertise to contribute a robust advisory system on integrated technological solutions to the United Nations and other international policy forums, as they relate to the SDGs, the climate goals and the Means of Implementation of binding multilateral environmental agreements.

 G-STIC is guided by an International Advisory Committee

 G-STIC is guided by an International Advisory Committee that is composed of more than 30 senior representatives from different UN agencies and expert institutes participating in one or more of the G-STIC thematic clusters or cross-cutting themes.